bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/database-drop-empty-db.md

 ---

 Can only drop the database if there's no table in it.
-It requires users to drop tables first before dropping the database.
+It requires users to drop all containing tables first before dropping the database.

 ![schema-review-drop-empty-db](/static/docs/schema-review-drop-empty-db.webp)